‘Retire the cloth mask’: Ohio doctors suggest upgrading face covering - NewsBreak

 Doctors suggest wearing a hospital-grade isolation mask — also referred to as a surgical mask — or a well-fitted N-95 or KN-95 mask that does not allow air gaps around your face.

-“They would have to make sure it’s extremely well-fitted,” Edwards said of N-95 and KN-95 masks.Supply chain issues creating a disposable mask shortage
+“They would have to make sure it’s extremely well-fitted,” Edwards said of N-95 and KN-95 masks.Supply chain issues create a disposable mask shortage

 Edwards said it’s also important to ensure a surgical mask is made by a reputable manufacturer and provides waterproofing to prevent the spread of droplets.